-In a large oven-safe skillet, heat 1 Tbsp olive oil over medium heat.
+In a large oven-safe skillet, heat 1 tablespoon olive oil over medium heat.

 Add cauliflower rice to the pan and saute until cooked through.

 Reduce the heat to medium-low.
-Add 4 oz of cream cheese, 1 tsp garlic salt, 1/2 tsp of black pepper, and 1/2 tsp of Italian seasoning.
+Add 4 oz of cream cheese, 1 teaspoon garlic salt, ½ teaspoon of black pepper, and ½ teaspoon of Italian seasoning.
 Stir until melted.

 Broil 1-2 minutes in the oven to melt and lightly brown your cheese.

-Garnish (optional) with pork rinds, shredded fresh basil, parmesan cheese, or crushed cheese crisps.
+Garnish (optional) pork rinds, shredded fresh basil, parmesan cheese, or crushed cheese crisps.
 The baked chicken parmesan casserole without pasta is also delish dolloped with extra marinara sauce on top.
 Enjoy!

 - This recipe is based on using pre-cooked chicken.
 We love to cook it in batches and then defrost it to make quick weeknight dinners.
 Rotisserie chicken should also work, it could be a little bit saltier so maybe cut back on added salt to the dish